maurice-35/number-guessing-game/README.md

 If the player makes the wrong guess, they lose and the number of lives which is initially 3 reduces by 1.
 When the number of lives reaches 0, the game is over.

+    if (livesRemaining === 0) {
+            setTimeout(endGame, 10)
+          }

+# Wins
+Setting JavaScript to generate random numbers.
+Setting the initial number of lives and reducing them each time a player makes the wrong guess.
+The fact that I got the game working was a big win.